MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/continuous-export-with-managed-identity.md

 1. Create a SQL Server connection string.
 This string indicates the resource to access and its authentication information.
 For continuous export flows, we recommend [Microsoft Entra integrated authentication](../../api/connection-strings/storage-connection-strings.md#impersonation), which is impersonation authentication.

-1. Run the [.create or .alter external table](../external-sql-tables.md) to create the table.
+1. Run the [.create or .alter external table](../external-sql-tables.md) command to create the table.
 Use the connection string from the previous step as the *sqlServerConnectionString* argument.

     For example, the following command creates `MySqlExternalTable` that refers to `MySqlTable` table in `MyDatabase` of SQL Server.
 The table has two columns, one for an integer `x` and one for a string `s`.
 The connection string contains `;Authentication=Active Directory Integrated`, which indicates to use impersonation authentication to access the table.